dwt/browser-automation-comparison/Readme.md

 1. What different ways does the framework support to select stuff on the page
     - What conveniences are provided besides plain css and xpath?

+1. What debugging support do the frameworks offer?
+    - get html
+    - get screenshots
+    - get videos
+    - get har (http archive) or other logs

 ## Comparison criteria